Signs Your Baby is Having an Allergic Reaction to Diapers

 One of babies’ loveliest qualities is their silky soft skin.
-However, this soft skin can be more susceptible to uncomfortable reactions to substances in diapers.
+However, this soft skin can be more susceptible to uncomfortable reactions to substances in diapers or products that may not be safe diapers.
 These reactions often consist of red, inflamed, or peeling skin, red splotches, and sensitivity to touch.
 This can be incredibly distressing for both the baby and parents, so understandably, parents want to discover the cause ASAP.
 Unfortunately, it can sometimes be tricky to determine what the cause of the reaction is.

 If you determine your baby’s rash, or other uncomfortable skin reactions, are not being caused by exposure to fecal matter or urine, diet changes, or ingredients in skin care products, it’s likely that they’re allergic to their diaper.
 Luckily, there are easy ways to solve this problem.

 What To Do

 The first thing you want to do when your baby has an allergic reaction to their diaper is treat the impacted area.
 To learn more about effective remedies check out our post on how to naturally treat diaper rash here.

 If the reaction is severe enough, it’s important to contact the baby’s pediatrician to ensure they don’t need professional care.

 Finally, you want to ensure this type of reaction doesn’t happen again.
 The best way to do this is to switch to a diaper that’s free of the harmful ingredients that can cause an allergic reaction.
 Following are the primary qualities you'll want to look for in a diaper, as they help to ensure the diaper has a very low chance of causing an allergic reaction.